vwong2013/iOSVNCInputClient/readme.md

 ## iOSVNCInputClient
 ---
-iOSVNCInputClient is a VNC input only client for device running iOS 5.1 and above.
+iOSVNCInputClient is a VNC input only client for devices running iOS 5.1 and above.
 It is designed to simulate mouse and keyboard input on a iOS device, over a (local) network to a connected remote computer using the RFB protocol.

 ### Features
 ---